saaspegasus/pegasus-cli/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/saaspegasus/cli/blob/master/LICENSE)

-## Overview
+## Demo

 A demo is worth 1,000 words.
+Click the image below to see the Pegasus CLI in action:

 [![Pegasus CLI Demo](https://img.youtube.com/vi/wKS_bbD5RVs/0.jpg)](https://www.youtube.com/watch?v=wKS_bbD5RVs)

+## Overview

 The Pegasus CLI is a command-line tool that streamlines the process of working in a Django project.
 It is currently designed to work with the [SaaS Pegasus Django boilerplate](https://www.saaspegasus.com/),